YosysHQ/yosys/docs/source/yosys_internals/formats/cell_library.rst

 .. todo:: less academic, also check formatting consistency

-Most of the passes in Yosys operate on netlists, i.e. they only care about the RTLIL::Wire and RTLIL::Cell objects in an RTLIL::Module.
+Most of the passes in Yosys operate on netlists, i.e. they only care about the ``RTLIL::Wire`` and ``RTLIL::Cell`` objects in an ``RTLIL::Module``.
 This chapter discusses the cell types used by Yosys to represent a behavioural design internally.

+..
+TODO:: is this chapter split preserved

 This chapter is split in two parts.
 In the first part the internal RTL cells are covered.
 These cells are used to represent the design on a coarse grain level.